 Resilience: Helping Kids Deal With Ups and Downs

 Try as you might, you can’t shield your child from life’s challenges.
-Parental separation, the death of a grandparent or beloved pet, moving to another city, illness, the birth of a sibling, community violence, and financial stress—these are common issues that cause our children stress.
-In addition, today’s kids are also dealing with daily stressors, such as school, social media, peer relationships, overscheduling and even world news.
+Parental separation, the death of a grandparent or beloved pet, moving, illness, the birth of a sibling, community violence, and financial stress are all common issues that cause kids and teens stress.
+At the same time, kids are also dealing with daily stressors, such as school, social media, peer relationships, overscheduling and even world news.

 The benefits of routines and limits

 It may not always seem like it, but kids crave structure.
 “Following routines and setting limits gives your child a sense of safety and security when other parts of life are throwing curveballs,” says licensed therapist Kathleen Hill.

 Here are some healthy ways to provide structure to your child’s day:

 Young kids may scream and cry, while older kids may keep their feelings bottled up.
 But teaching healthy ways to express emotions and to communicate is a huge part of teaching resilience.

 When a toddler is expressing themself by, say, throwing a fit at the park, give them the words they don’t have and set limits: “I can tell you’re angry because you don’t want to leave.
 It’s OK to be upset, but it is not OK to push me.”
 On the flip side, when your middle schooler is upset, focus on listening.
 Ask how they feel and repeat back exactly what they said, without judgment.
 For example: “I understand you’re angry you can’t go to your friend’s house, but it’s not OK to yell at me.”